mattbobea/AI_in_Business_Application/README.md

 # AI_in_Business_Application-
-Repository for code for the AI in Business  Application class
+Repository for AI in Business Application